Skip to main content

 Collective Investments

-With a collective investment your money is pooled, along with that of other investors, to create a large capital sum.
-Professional fund managers then use this capital sum to build up a large actively managed portfolio of investments.
-This approach enables you, indirectly, to hold a wide range of stocks and shares in a way which would not be practical for an individual investor, whilst minimising the effects on your capital of fluctuations in individual share values.
+With a collective investment, your money is pooled, along with that of other investors, to create a large capital sum.
+Professional fund managers then use this capital sum to build up a large portfolio of investments.
+This approach enables you to indirectly hold a wide range of stocks and shares or other investments in a way which would not be practical for the majority of individual investors, whilst reducing the effects on your capital of fluctuations in individual share values.

-With a collective investment you have access to expert full time investment management, reducing the risk and complexities of direct investment into equities.
+With a collective investment, your capital can benefit from expert full-time investment management, reducing the risk and complexities of direct investment into equities.
 Your money becomes part of a much larger investment portfolio with much larger individual investments, as well as more individual holdings.

 Company address: TB Asset Management, Cambridge House, 16 High Street, Saffron Walden, Essex, CB10 1AX